Algebraic twists of modular forms and Hecke orbits: Examples of trace functions

-In this section, we will discuss four classes of weights $K(n)$ that arise as trace weights.
-In a first reading, only the definitions of these weights may be of interest, rather than the technical verification that they satisfy the necessary conditions.
+In this section, we will discuss four classes of functions $K(n)$ that arise as trace functions.
+In a first reading, only the definitions of these functions may be of interest, rather than the technical verification that they satisfy the necessary conditions.

 We note that these examples are by no means an exhaustive list.
 One can find more examples, in particular, in~\cite[\S 7.11]{katz-esde}.